MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 #### Customize SharePoint to meet your business needs

-With the SharePoint modern experience, you can create an engaging, easy to maintain intranet without the need for customization.
+With the SharePoint intelligent experience, you can create an engaging, easy to maintain intranet without the need for customization.
 We highly recommend using SharePoint default experiences where possible.
 This will provide easier change management over time.

 If you do need to customize SharePoint, SharePoint provides Framework solutions, apps, add-ins, and solutions to help you meet your business needs.
 For more info, see [SharePoint development](https://docs.microsoft.com/sharepoint/dev).